 Personalized marketing aims to create a tailored marketing experience for every user who comes across your brand.

-This can be as simple as adding a user's name in the subject line of an email to sending product recommendations based on past purchases.
+This can be as simple as adding a user's name in the subject line of an email or sending product recommendations based on past purchases.
+Software products like Versium Reach make it easy for marketers to target their B2B or B2C customers with powerful audience insights.

 17. Brand Marketing